Written by Victoria Arrington, edited by Mark Todd.

 How Many Suppliers Have Gone Bust?

-This accelerating trend has begun to worry some – and has even led Ofgem to take action, by tightening their standards for new suppliers, and setting up a mandatory supplier licencing scheme.
+This accelerating trend has led Ofgem to take action, by tightening their standards for new suppliers, and setting up a mandatory supplier licencing scheme.

 Thankfully, customers who are affected by a supplier collapses are protected by Ofgem’s safety net, which means that your supply will not be cut off, and you will not lose any money in credit.